John Wolcott of Kent Co. MD, 1630-c.1650

 (6) Letha Macy Walcutt "Lettie", b.
 1787 Loudon Co.
 VA, d.
 1815 Franklin Co.
 OH, unm.

 (7) Mason Walcutt, b.
 1819 Franklin Co.
 OH, d.
-1896 OH.
+1896 Benton OH.
 After his father died, he and his brothers, John and Robert, and their mother moved from near Chillicothe to Crawford Co.
 OH in a covered wagon to take up the claim his father had filed.
-They settled near Benton OH; m.
+John had had tuberculosis so he and his mother rode in the wagon while Mason and Robert rode horses and cleared the road.
+They settled near Benton OH where they built a log cabin; m.
 Susan Walter 1850 Wyandot Co.
 OH.
-1850 Texas, Crawford Co.
-OH
+1850-60 Texas, Crawford Co.
+OH.

 (7) John Macy Walcutt, b.
-1824 OH, d.
-1864 Atlanta GA.
-He is said to have been sickly, but was a farmer at Perry OH; died of tuberculosis at Atlanta while serving in the Civil War.
+1824 Franklin Co.
+OH, d.
+1864 Rome GA.
+He is said to have been sickly, but was a farmer at Perry OH; died near Atlanta while serving in the Civil War; his brother Henry raised his children; m.
+Ann Elizabeth Price 1852 Allen Co.
+OH.

 (7) Robert Walcutt, b.
 1829 Pickaway Co.
 OH, d.
 Benton OH.
 He was a farmer at Texas OH, moved to Iowa in 1857 where he stayed for one year and then returned to OH.
 He enlisted in 1864 as a Pvt. in Co.
 E, 133rd OH Inf. and was discharged later that year.
 In 1877 he became a salesman for a marble and granite dealer.
-He also sold agricultural equipment.
-In 1880 he lived at Lykins OH; m.
+He also sold agricultural equipment; m.
 Sarah A. Knisley 1853 Crawford Co.
-OH.
+KS.
+1880 Lykins OH.

 (7) William R. Walcutt, b.
 1834 OH, d.
 1847 OH.